 Weight and Folded Size

-This stroller has all around shocks that are relatively nice, but not adjustable.
+This stroller has all-around shocks that are relatively nice, but not adjustable.
 The suspension coupled with nicely padded sling style seats means little ones are in for a comfy ride.

 Because the Scooter does not accept infant car seats, it is a poor choice for infant twins.
 However, the identical rider experience is a good fit for children of the same age to help reduce the likelihood of an argument.
 The Scooter's budget-friendly price will also be attractive to parents of twins making it a potentially good choice for older babies.
-Joovy claims the minimum age for this stroller is three months, but we think the Scooter could be a good choice to pair with the Joovy Twin Roo+ a great frame stroller that holds two infant car seats of almost any brand, has a giant storage bin, and four cup holders.
+Joovy claims the minimum age for this stroller is three months, but we think the Scooter could be a good choice to pair with the Joovy Twin Roo+ a great frame stroller that holds two infant car seats, has a giant storage bin, and four cup holders.
 The Twin Roo+ is economical with a price tag around $130, and even when coupled with the Scooter price of $280, most parents will still be saving money over strollers that accept two infant car seats and work for older twins.

 Joovy makes several double strollers.
 We reviewed:

 - Joovy Caboose Ultralight Graphite is an interesting sit and stand stroller that is relatively small and lightweight.
-It accepts one infant car seat and you can purchase a second seat for the back bench.
+It accepts one infant car seat, and you can purchase a second seat for the back bench.
 This stroller is not good for infant twins, but it is an interesting option for two children of different ages.

 — Juliet Spurrier, MD and Wendy Schmitz